Speaker: Rev Debra Thorne

 Confessions of a Non-Singer

 This month our theme is ‘Singing and the Art of Communion’.
 There is no denying that music stirs the heart and elevates the spirit.
 Singing though, requires active participation.
 Which is why singing is communal.
-Yet, nothing feels less communal than being a non-singer … read more.
+Yet, nothing feels less communal than being a non-singer is a community of singers.
+Everyone is having a wonderful time … Continue reading Confessions of a Non-Singer

 Welcome to our Table